Flour Beetles or Weevils: Facts, Pest Control, and Flash Fiction

 - If you find beetles in flour and remember where you bought the product, it might be a good idea to buy your flour somewhere else for a while.

 "None of our flour has weevils.
-We run a clean establishment and follow all the health rules," the shopkeeper snarled, simultaneously smiling at the other customers.
+We run a clean establishment and follow all the health rules," the shopkeeper announced to his customers.

 "I promised my children that they could play with some weevils today," Rebecca complained.
 "A bakery that mills so much flour ought to have weevils!"